fharris/oke-oidcs-gcp/README.md

 # 1. Prepare OKE to support OIDC Discovery

-## 1.1 - In the OKE Documentation you can see how to create a cluster with OIDC Discovery enabled.
+## 1.1 - Enable OIDC discovery

+In the OKE Documentation you can see how to create a cluster with OIDC Discovery enabled.
 But you can also provision a cluster without it and update it once is provisioned.

 Like this if you want to do it in the console: